Your guide to duck shooting season in the UK

 Scaup

 One of the rarest ducks in this list, only 3,000 Scaups migrate to the UK for winter, from as far away as Russia!
-Male Scaups are mostly black, with white and grey patches on their sides and back.
+Male Scaups are primarily black, with white and grey patches on their sides and back.
 The female Scaup is a deep brown with a white patch at the front of its face.
 Most Scaups head to the coast in the southwest of Ireland and the west of Britain.

 Teal

 What sets the Teal apart from other ducks is the green stripes down either side of the face of the male.
-The rest of the head is brown, and both male and female Teals sport a green patch on their wings that distinguish them from other ducks.
+The rest of the head is brown, and both male and female Teals sport a green patch on their wings that distinguishes them from other ducks.
 Nearly half a million Teals spend their winter in the UK, and they can be found across a wide variety of inland and coastal waters.

 Tufted

-Earning their name due to the flick of hair over the back of their head, male Tufted ducks are black and white while female Tufted ducks are dark brown with a white belly.
+Earning their name due to the flick of hair over the back of their head, male Tufted ducks are black and white, while female Tufted ducks are dark brown with a white belly.
 You’ll find nearly 10,000 of these ducks at Loch Leven in Scotland and Loughs Neagh and Beg in Ireland, although it’s possible to spot them on lakes and ponds all over the UK.

 Wigeon